Associative Submanifolds of the 7-Sphere: Isometric deformations

 \begin{remark} One can see this result directly from the structure equations for Lagrangians satisfying Chen's equality given in \cite[$\S$6.4]{LotayLag}.
 The Lagrangians are tubes of radius $\frac{\pi}{2}$ in the second normal bundle of the pseudoholomorphic $\mathcal{S}^2$. \end{remark}

-As a final comment, it would be interesting to know whether a minimal 2-sphere could be lifted to a pseudoholomorphic curve with $\kappa_{32}\neq 0$ independent of the Levi--Civita connection.
+As a final comment, it would be interesting to know whether a minimal 2-sphere could be lifted to a pseudoholomorphic curve so that the parameter $b$ in \eq{deformeq2} defines a second independent $\mathcal{S}^1$-family of deformations.
 Necessarily such a 2-sphere would have to be linearly full in $\mathcal{S}^6$ but not pseudoholomorphic.
 Given this minimal $\mathcal{S}^2$ and its pseudoholomorphic lift, we would then be able to define a 2-torus family of isometric associative embeddings using \eq{deformeq1}-\eq{deformeq2}.

 \begin{ack} The author is indebted to Robert Bryant for enlightening discussions, insight and helpful advice.
-He would also like to thank Daniel Fox and Mark Haskins for useful conversations and comments.
+He would also like to thank Daniel Fox and Mark Haskins for useful conversations and comments, and University College, Oxford and Imperial College, London for hospitality during the course of this project.

 The author is supported by an EPSRC Career Acceleration Fellowship. \end{ack}